The Best Legendary Weapons to Get in Destiny 2 Before Lightfall

 For those wanting shotguns, may I suggest two terrific choices that you can farm and craft right now.
 Wastelander is a Lightweight Frame shotgun that can be obtained in the Dares of Eternity activity while Heritage is a slug shotgun from the Deep Stone Crypt raid.
 Given that slug shotguns have been exceptionally strong against raid bosses in the past, you’ll want to at least snag a Heritage with Reconstruction and either Recombination or Focused Fury.

 Finally, most primary weapons will do just fine, but I want to give a special shoutout to Prolonged Engagement, a Stasis submachine gun.
-Currently a world drop, this weapon works wonderfully with Stasis builds and comes with a variety of great perk combinations.
+Currently a Vanguard Op playlist drop, this weapon works wonderfully with Stasis builds and comes with a variety of great perk combinations.
 Keep an eye out for it if you’re looking to rock Stasis in the Lightfall expansion.

 Best Energy Weapons